orien/bean-matchers/contributing.md

 accept, pull requests within three business days (and, typically, one business day).
 I may suggest some changes or improvements or alternatives.

+If it's your first time contributing don't forget to add your details to the contributors section of our [project file](pom.xml#L55).
+(Specification [here](http://maven.apache.org/pom.html#Contributors).)

 Some things that will increase the chance that your pull request is accepted:

 * Follow the ~~Sun~~ Oracle [code conventions](http://www.oracle.com/technetwork/java/codeconv-138413.html)